Picture of the week (No.25): Tourist attractions of Aachen (Germany).

 The country.
 Aachen is the westernmost town in Germany: it is located only a few kilometers from the crossing of the borders of Germany, the Netherlands and Belgium.
 In addition to this privileged geographical location, the main tourist asset of Aachen is its remarkable cultural heritage.
 The site has been occupied since prehistoric times.
 The Romans had established there a military base which gave birth to the city in the year 124.

 Charlemagne made of Aix-la-Chapelle the place of his main residence and the capital of his empire.
 He had a sumptuous palace built, which rivaled the palaces of Byzantium by the use of precious metals and the quality of its works of art.
-Charlemagne brings together in this palace the most brilliant minds of his time.
+Charlemagne brought together in this palace the most brilliant minds of his time.
 From this palace, there remains only the chapel and archaeological remains.

 Today, Aix-la-Chapelle is home to several renowned high schools.
 One out of five inhabitants of the city is a student.
 Four weeks before Christmas, one of the most important Christmas markets is held in the center of the city.